integritystl/alberici-kienlen/README.md

 1. Create a database in Sequel Pro for the project, named something related to project ie: `albhillsdale`
 1. Pull from Migrate DB Pro in the WPAdmin of your local to get the latest Database from Staging
 1. Run `npm install` (this will install all node dependencies)
-1. When this is done, run `gulp` and it will watch for SASS/JS file changes
+1. When this is done, run `gulp` and it will watch for SASS/JS file changes.
+Put your JS files into `js/src` to have them compile into 1 file called `app.js`.
 1. If you're working on a React component, run `npm run start` for compiling those changes in Webpack.
 1. Start coding!